RFU RUGBYSAFE

-RugbySafe, supported by Simplyhealth, is the RFU’s overarching player safety and wellbeing programme, putting player welfare at the heart of the game and covering how the game should be played and managed to ensure that rugby is as safe as possible.
+RugbySafe is the RFU’s overarching player safety and wellbeing programme, putting player welfare at the heart of the game and covering how the game should be played and managed to ensure that rugby is as safe as possible.

 The RFU provides guidance and resources for all rugby activity organisers on what needs to be in place to create a fun and safe playing environment.

 RFU training courses and development opportunities for coaches, match officials, teachers and other volunteers, increase awareness of the game’s key safety elements.
+These include online HEADCASE and TackleSafe courses, which must be completed by club coaches, first aiders and volunteers involved in player welfare and safety before the beginning of each season.

 The RFU also engages in key safety research, with findings used to inform the game.

-Basingstoke RFC First Aid Arrangements and Emergency Procedures
+First Aid Arrangements and Emergency Procedures

-The safety of all players is of paramount importance and BRFC will ensure that, whenever a game or training occurs appropriate first aid cover and equipment will be provided.
-There is always access to a telephone in the clubhouse so emergency assistance can be summoned immediately, and there is designated vehicular access for responding emergency vehicles through the main club car park or via the Pack Lane entrance to the Hockey Club.
+There is designated vehicular access for responding emergency vehicles through the main club car park (Coniston Road) or via the Pack Lane entrance to the Hockey Club.

 Information has been provided to South Central Ambulance to ensure attending vehicles are directed to the correct entrance, and these are;

-•Top Pitches - say “Hockey Club entrance”, car park off Pack Lane.
+- Top Pitches - say “Hockey Club entrance”, car park off Pack Lane.

-•Bottom Pitches - say “Rugby Club entrance”, car park off Coniston Road.
+- Bottom Pitches - say “Rugby Club entrance”, car park off Coniston Road.

 The South Central Ambulance operator should ask for this information at the time of the 999 call, if they do not please make sure that the caller provides the correct information.